-- We always tell the pupil what we are doing and why. - We involve another member of staff wherever possible. - We never act in temper or lose control. - We always respect pupils' dignity, right to respect, privacy and confidentiality. - We never involve other pupils in any restraint.
+- We always tell the pupil what we are doing and why. - · We involve another member of staff. - We never act in temper or lose control. - We always respect pupils' dignity, right to respect, privacy and confidentiality. - We never involve other pupils in any restraint. - We always inform the parents of what happened and why.

-8 Training for Staff
+8 Risk Assessment and Training for Staff

-8.1 We will carry out a risk assessment for any individual pupil for whom we believe that control or restraint may be needed.
-As appropriate to our school population, our Senior Leadership Team will consider the needs of any of our staff who should be trained in effective techniques.
+8.1 We will carry out a written risk assessment for any individual pupil for whom we believe that control or restraint may be needed.
+This risk assessment will be shared and developed in partnership with the child's parents.

+8.2 As appropriate to our school population, our Senior Leadership Team will consider the needs of any of our staff who should be trained in effective techniques.
 The Headteacher will consider carefully if any staff member requires any additional training to enable them to carry out their responsibilities and care for any individual pupil's needs.
 Where the use of physical restraint is likely to be needed, staff training will first involve specialist techniques, e.g. Team Teach.